CodeYourFuture/curriculum/common-content/en/blocks/house-rules/index.md

 #### Use the computer yourself

 Don't let volunteers or peers type for you.
-Ask for help, but do the work on your own.
+Ask for help, but do the work yourself.

 #### Help each other out